Chapter 1 Let's get divorced, I'll Grant You Your Wish

 His handsome face was simply a masterpiece crafted by the gods themselves.

-At this moment, his thin lips were pressed tight, tinged with the flush of a hot shower, yet showing no trace of softness.
+His lips were faintly flushed from the hot shower, yet there was no warmth in his expression.
 Instead, they radiated an unapproachable coldness.

-Today, like always, he was somewhat urgent, his movements rough, perhaps because they hadn't seen each other in so long.
+Perhaps it was because they hadn’t seen each other in weeks.

 He kissed her forcefully, as if trying to devour her completely.